Find out about the fees, checks and complaints procedures involved in renting with a letting agent.

 Checks a letting agent can make

 Before you can start your tenancy, a letting agent will run checks to ensure you have the right to rent in the UK and are likely to be a good tenant.

 - references from your employer or previous landlords

-You could provide a guarantor if you fail to a credit check or are unable to give references.
+You might be asked for a guarantor if you fail to a credit check or are unable to give references.
 This is someone who agrees to pay the rent for you if you do not.